Pradumnasaraf/Snippets/docs/graphql.md

 slug: /graphql
 ---

-GrapgQL is a query language for APIs and a runtime for fulfilling those queries with your existing data.
+GraphQL is a query language for APIs and a runtime for fulfilling those queries with your existing data.
 It gives clients the power to ask for exactly what they need and nothing more.

 It reduces the fetching of data from multiple endpoints and reduces the over fetching of data.

-### Resouces
+### Resources

 - [GraphQL](https://graphql.org/)
 - Official docs for [ref](https://graphql.org/learn/queries/)